 - Government-owned military installation housing.
 Sometimes, especially overseas, government housing is the only solution.
 This is owned and maintained by the DoD, and the family wouldn’t pay rent or utilities but also won’t receive a housing allowance.

 - Rent a home off-installation.
-If you choose to live off the installation, you could rent a home or apartment that you find yourself, and you handle the specifics of your lease, utilities, maintenance and other responsibilities.
+If you choose to live off the installation, you could rent a home or apartment that you find yourself.
+In this case, you handle the specifics of your lease, utilities, maintenance and other responsibilities.
 The military does have specific legal protection if service members must break a lease when they are deployed or transferred.

 - Buy a home off-installation.
 Of course, buying a home is a huge commitment and investment.
 The biggest consideration is what you will do if you are reassigned or deployed.
 Would you put your house on the market immediately?
 Is the area likely to be a good seller’s market?
 Would you look for a tenant if you can’t sell immediately?
 Can you afford to maintain the one home and buy or rent another in your new location?
 These are all questions that you must ask if you’re contemplating buying a home near your installation.

-The TMO is prepared, even for things you might not have considered.
+The DTMO is prepared for things you might not have considered.
 It will provide you with a preparation checklist that the service member must complete.
 If you’re headed overseas, there will be mandatory health checks for the whole family, for example.
-But, TMO can help with your transportation planning and other logistics, even if you’re intending on a DIY move or PPM (personally procured move).
+But, DTMO can help with your transportation planning and other logistics, even if you’re intending on a DIY move or PPM (personally procured move).

-Even if you’ve been a military spouse for a while and this isn’t your first PCS move, if you have a young family, your priorities might be different this time from the last.
-Remember Tara, the Aiming High military wife?
-Tara is also full of tips for “PCSing while pregnant”.
-Her military relocation tips include making sure that all of the baby gear is on the truck first.
-In her case, the first truck filled up and the second truck didn’t arrive for another month.
-She was lucky that her essential nursery items were in the first arrival and she was ready when the baby was born!
+Even if this isn’t your first PCS move, your priorities might be different this time from the last.
+For instance, if you’re moving with children for the first time, think about what that means for packing.
+Make sure that all of the baby gear is on the truck first.
+With PCS moves, the first truck could fill up and the second truck might not arrive for another month.
+It’s important to prioritize packing the essential nursery and children’s items so they are included in the first arrival.

 It is possible to have a do-it-yourself PCS move—just ask JG, a military wife, who has done it four times as part of her Me and My Soldier Man lifestyle!
 She, her husband and their baby daughter are experienced at moving, and she gives the following advice:

-- Search Craigslist or Facebook groups for used moving boxes, and figure out how many boxes you need before you start to gather supplies.
+- Figure out how many boxes you need before you start to gather supplies.